-February is American Heart Month.
-It’s the perfect time to engage in some heart-healthy exercise and shed some of those unwanted post-holiday pounds.
-The time to take action is now, no need to hibernate this winter!
+Winter is the perfect time to engage in some heart-healthy exercise and shed some of those unwanted post-holiday pounds.
+The time to take action is now, no need to hibernate this season!
 Grab the family and head to the local Pennsylvania slopes for a heart-pounding workout in the great outdoors that not only offers beautiful scenery and fun, but some serious health benefits, too.

 The very art of balancing and engaging the core and key muscle groups during skiing and snowboarding makes the body more flexible.
 It also helps to reduce muscle strains and sprains.
 Snowboarding especially improves flexibility tremendously as it requires the body to change directions frequently and swiftly.
 Just like any sport, it is recommended that families develop a stretching routine both prior to their day on the slopes and after to reduce chance of injury.

 Keeping the body upright on skis or a snowboard requires some serious balancing skills and focus.
 It is not easy to stay steady on a slippery slope, while weaving down the trail.
 By having to constantly stay balanced, it forces the core muscles to work hard at engaging, which improves muscle tone in the abdomen and overall core strength.

 5. BOOSTS MOOD

 Getting outdoors and exercising promotes increased production of endorphins, which creates feelings of relief and happiness.
 Families can also benefit from the added boost of vitamin D exposure from the sun, which is especially important in the winter when days are shorter.

 Follow us on Facebook, Twitter, Pinterest, and Instagram to stay up-to-date on even more great ideas and places to visit around our state.
 Don’t forget to never miss an update and sign up for our monthly Happy Thoughts e-newsletter.